 After graduating from Maine in 2012, Maxwell began work as a HERE researcher at Oak Ridge National Laboratory with the Energy Analysis Group.
 Their work focused on transportation fuel distribution networks and energy security issues surrounding biofuels.
 Next, Maxwell enrolled as a PhD candidate in the Mineral and Energy Economics program at the Colorado School of Mines and graduated in the summer of 2017.
 Maxwell’s PhD research focused on rare earths supply chains’ responses to Chinese policy, interactions of electricity storage with tradable performance standards, and methods to calibrate top-down, constant elasticity of substation technologies to bottom-up engineering data.

-Maxwell Brown joined the Strategic Energy Analysis Center in early 2017 and is now part of the research staff in the Economics and Forecasting Group.
-His work at NREL focuses on the development of Regional Energy Deployment Systems (ReEDS) 2.0, ReEDS-U.S. Regional Energy Policy (USREP), as well as harmonization and linkage of ReEDS with the Global Change Assessment Model (GCAM).
+Maxwell joined the Energy Forecasting and Modeling group in early 2017 as an intern and considers himself fortunate to now be research staff.
+His work at NREL focuses on the development of ReEDS 2.0, ReEDS-USREP, as well as harmonization and linkage of ReEDS with GCAM.